aadomn/manx_ae/manx-aes128/avr8/README.md

 ## Performance

-You can find below performance measurements (in clock cycles, rounded up to the nearest 100th) for some parameter sets.
+You can find below performance measurements (in clock cycles, rounded to the nearest 100th) for some parameter sets.
 These results were obtained using Microchip Studio v7.0.2594 in debugging mode with `avr-gcc 12.1.0`.

 | Parameters (ν, α, l) | Algorithm                    | ATMega128     |
 |:---------------------|:----------------------------:|:-------------:|